-When orders don't import or shipment notifications aren't properly received, it can really hurt productivity.
-After all, these are some key features of what make ShipStation great!
-Whether it's a result of a connection issue within ShipStation, an out-of-date plugin on the selling channel's end, or some other third thing, we want to make sure that you get back up and shipping as quickly as possible!
+When orders don't import or shipment notifications aren't properly received, productivity suffers.
+After all, these are some key features that make ShipStation great!
+Whether it's a result of a connection issue within ShipStation, an out-of-date plugin on the selling channel's end, or some other thing, we want to get you back up and shipping as quickly as possible!

-- You split an order into two orders and your selling channel doesn't recognize the Order ID that is trying to be updated.
+- You split an order into two orders, and your selling channel doesn't recognize the Order ID that is trying to be updated.

-- If this doesn't correct the error, there may be an IP block that is prohibiting ShipStation from communicating with your selling channel.
+- If this doesn't correct the error, there may be an IP block prohibiting ShipStation from communicating with your selling channel.
 Whitelist ShipStation's URLs to see if this allows the connection to work properly.

-- You may have orders importing just fine into ShipStation, but you are getting this (403) forbidden error when trying to send the shipment notification back to the selling channel.
+- You may have orders importing just fine into ShipStation, but you are getting this (403) Forbidden error when trying to send the shipment notification back to the selling channel.
 This can be caused by a security plugin interfering with the integration as well.
 For instance, if you are integrated with a system like WooCommerce, they can be sending the orders to us just fine, but when the shipment notifications are sent back, a security plugin could be redirecting the shipments to another location in your WordPress account.